 This event is a perfect example of how the city has “emerged as one of Europe’s top destinations for live music – of almost any imaginable genre.”
 While the line-up isn’t stacked with world class DJ’s or famous world-touring bands, it is absolutelya well-produced event that brings quality talent to the stage.

-When: July 12-15, 2017
+When: July 12-13, 2023

 7) Fjordfesten Festival

-When: August 4-5, 2017
+When: August 4-5, 2023

 Where: Fjordfesten, Sandefjord

 8) Peer Gynt Festival

-When: 9 Days in August
+When: August 2023

-Where: Gålå Lake
+Where: Gålå Lake, Norway